Your Amazon Photos Are Not Just Compliance Checkboxes

 At some point, the time and cost of photography exceeds the time and cost of sourcing products.
 That inflection point signals when traditional approaches stop making sense.

-Nightjar addresses this directly: same workflow at any scale, Style Presets that lock in consistent aesthetics, no shipping, no scheduling, no sample loss.
-Instant iterations let you A/B test different backgrounds and angles without additional cost.
+Nightjar addresses this directly: same workflow at any scale, reusable Photography Styles and Recipes that lock in consistent aesthetics, no shipping, no scheduling, no sample loss.
+Fast iterations let you test different backgrounds and angles without additional cost.

 Frequently Asked Questions

 What are Amazon's product image requirements in 2026?
-Amazon requires main images to have pure white backgrounds (RGB 255,255,255), minimum 1,000px resolution (2,000px recommended for zoom), product filling 85% of the frame, no text or watermarks, and accurate product representation.
+Amazon requires main images to have pure white backgrounds (RGB 255,255,255), minimum 1,000px on the longest side (1,600px or more recommended to enable zoom), product filling 85% of the frame, no text or watermarks, and accurate product representation.
 Secondary images allow lifestyle shots, infographics, and multiple angles.

 How much does Amazon product photography cost?
 Traditional professional photography costs $200-600 per product for a full image suite, plus hidden costs like shipping, sample loss, and coordination time, bringing true cost to $500-1,500 per SKU.
-AI tools like Nightjar reduce this to approximately $0.10-0.25 per image at scale.
+AI tools like Nightjar use a subscription model where the per-image cost at a meaningful catalog volume is a small fraction of a studio shoot.

 Can I use AI for Amazon product photos?
 Yes.
 Amazon allows AI-generated images provided they accurately represent the product.
 E-commerce-specific AI tools are designed for compliance (exact white backgrounds, product preservation), while generic AI tools like Midjourney risk product distortion and compliance issues.